-Leadership is essential for the success and innovativeness of a firm (Hongdao et al., 2019).
-Leaders need to be creative not only for survival, but also to compete quickly in an ever-changing world; therefore, leadership plays an active role, influencing, adapting, moving, in order to lead and innovate (Buekens, 2013; Vargas, 2015).
+Research has shown that leadership is a significant factor in hotel innovativeness (Hongdao et al., 2019; Martinez-Ros & Orfila-Sintes, 2009).
+Leaders need to be creative not only for survival, but also to compete quickly in an ever-changing world; therefore, leadership plays an active role, influencing, adapting, moving, to lead and innovate (Buekens, 2013; Vargas, 2015).
 According to Jung et al. (2003), leaders can influence the followers' innovation process in both direct and indirect ways through motivation and higher-level needs.
+Organizational leaders are often faced with a workforce that is resistant and reluctant to change.
+It is reported that changing employee mindsets and attitudes towards change is a greater challenge for those managing change in organizations compared to other factors such as cost overruns and project complexity (Jørgensen et al., 2009).
+Several researchers have proven that leadership and organizational innovation are associated (Nijstad et al., 2014; Pieterse et al., 2010; Vaccaro et al., 2012).
+Also, that some empirical investigations found a negative relationship or no relationship between leadership and organizational innovations (Osborn & Marion, 2009).
 It is extremely important to have the right type of leadership to drive innovation efficiently and effectively.
 Unique leadership resources are the hallmark of companies capable of successfully managing different types of innovative activities (Oke et al., 2009).
+Innovation has become crucial in a highly challenging hotel industry (Sandvik et al., 2014), marked by ever-mounting demands of customers (Enz et al., 2010).
+Innovations are the basis for the success of organizations in the hospitality industry as they provide organizational efficiency, improvement of product quality, reduction of costs, higher customer satisfaction, increased sales and profits, increased market share and differentiation in relation to the competitors (Cham, Gong & Shum, 2011).
 Failing to innovate can increase the threat to sustainability; therefore, organizations and their leadership consider it extremely important to promote a climate in which innovation can be created among employees (Shanker et al., 2017).
 Macey and Schneider (2008) argued that high levels of employee involvement in innovation contribute to better organizational performance.
 In their study, Harter et al. (2002) concluded that building an environment that enhances and supports employee innovation can significantly increase the possibility of business success.
 Employees, when applying their thoughts and actions, play an important role in the continuous innovation process, which is crucial for improving the achievement of better organizational profitability, growth and market value (De Jong & Den Hartog, 2010).
-Consistently, several exploratory studies suggest that an innovation environment promotes innovative work behaviors and organizational performance (e.g. Crespell & Hansen, 2009; King, et al., 2007; Nybakk & Jenssen, 2012).
-Other authors have pointed out how innovative behavior at work can help organizations gain competitive advantage and improve organizational performance (e.g. Janssen &Van Yperen, 2004; Yuan & Woodman, 2010; Shih and Susanto, 2011).
+Intellectual capital is a critical element of value creation in organizational performance capable of contributing to sustainable and superior financial performance (Silva, Costa & Loureiro, 2021).
+Consistently, several exploratory studies suggest that an innovation environment promotes innovative work behaviors and organizational performance (e.g., Crespell & Hansen, 2009; King, et al., 2007; Nybakk & Jenssen, 2012).
+Other authors have pointed out how innovative behavior at work can help organizations gain competitive advantage and improve organizational performance (e.g., Janssen & Van Yperen, 2004; Yuan & Woodman, 2010; Shih and Susanto, 2011).
 Morales et al, (2008) argue that innovation is essential to improve organizational performance and show that organizations that focus on innovation are more successful in ensuring greater market share which can lead to high income and profitability.